Colorado deputy killed in barrage of gunfire at apartment complex

 By Keith Coffman

-DENVER (Reuters) - A gunman opened fire on sheriff's deputies responding to a report of a loud disturbance at an apartment complex near Denver on Sunday morning, killing one officer before the suspect was shot and killed, the Douglas County Sheriff's Office said.
+DENVER (Reuters) - A gunman opened fire on sheriff's deputies summoned to an apartment complex near Denver on Sunday morning, killing one officer before the suspect was shot and killed, the Douglas County Sheriff's Office said.

 Four other deputies and two civilians were shot and wounded by the unidentified suspect, who had had numerous run-ins with law enforcement, according to Sheriff Tony Spurlock.
 It was not immediately clear why the incident had escalated, Spurlock said.